Open Circle's Mark Rosen Receives National Adult Day Services Association Award

 - Art Therapy interns from Adler Graduate School provide quality art based engagement,

-- Occupational Therapy interns from the University of Minnesota and Anoka Technical College collaborate to modify and adapt Open Circle’s calendar programming to allow for increased success and comfort while developing entirely new forms of therapeutic engagement and individualized plans of care.
+- Occupational Therapy interns from the University of Minnesota and Anoka Technical College collaborate to develop entirely new forms of therapeutic engagement and individualized plans of care.

 - RN Nursing interns from Metro State University and Normandale Community College complete a variety of assessments of our program, systems, and program environment to improve our person centered programming and environmental productivity.

-- Human Service and Psychology interns from the U of M, Metro State and North Hennepin develop new and unique therapeutic engagement programs.
-They can take themselves out of daily schedule tasks to provide one to one engagement experiences which supports both members and staff.
+- Human Service and Psychology interns from the U of M, Metro State and North Hennepin develop unique therapeutic engagement programs.

-4. Work Force Development: Student experience working with older adults with dementia in a community based setting is vital to providing an important tool for work force recruitment and retention, a commonly shared challenge in the non-profit world.
-Students completing lengthy internships become immersed in our unique work environment, connect with our staff and membership and make ideal on-call or part time employees as they continue their education.
+4. Work Force Development: Students completing lengthy internships become immersed in our unique work environment, connect with our staff and membership and make ideal on-call or part time employees as they continue their education.

-5. Positive impact upon student perspective: Open Circle’s Academic Outreach program has offered hundreds of future healthcare professionals the opportunity to experience community based services in an adult day setting.
-These students develop a clearer and more complex working understanding of the challenges, needs and capabilities of older adults with chronic illness.
-Open Circle’s academic outreach experiences actively combat stereotypes, ageism and artificial limitations which our society places upon older adults.
-Students have expressed an increased sense of respect, empathy and understanding through their multi-faceted engagement with our membership.
+5. Positive impact upon student perspective: Open Circle’s academic outreach experiences actively combat stereotypes, ageism and artificial limitations which our society places upon older adults.
+Students have expressed an increased sense of respect, empathy and understanding through engagement with our membership.